darkrenaissance/darkfi/doc/src/testnet/payment.md

 $ ./drk broadcast < payment_tx
 ```

 On success we'll see a transaction ID.
-Now again the same finalization
+Now again the same confirmation
 process has to occur and `8sRwB7AwBTKEkyTW6oMyRoJWZhJwtqGTf7nyHwuJ74pj`
 will receive the tokens you've sent.